ElizabethHaberstroh/Oracular-Spectacular/README.md

 BUSINESS PROBLEM

 Kermit Lynch is one of the most trusted and reputable importers of French and Italian wines in the US.
-The importer’s portfolio features highly sought-out and exclusive wines from notoriously expensive wine-producing regions such as Burgundy, Bordeaux, Champagne, Barolo, and Barbaresco due to its longstanding relationships with producers of these high-quality wines.
+The importer’s portfolio features highly sought-out and exclusive wines from notoriously expensive wine-producing regions due to its longstanding relationships with producers of these high-quality wines.
 Kermit Lynch would like to invigorate its portfolio by importing new and under-the-radar wines that fill current gaps in price options and are from regions which will fare well with climate change.
 The importer would first like to assess its current portfolio offerings to identify the distribution of regions, prices, and farming practices of its wines, as well as assess the representation of France vs. Italy.
 Through careful analysis of the importer’s current portfolio, Kermit Lynch will better be able to make strategic buying decisions to meet the needs of its environmentally minded customers and broaden its customer base.

-Business Questions:
+Several business questions were answered through data analysis and visualization:

 What is the distribution of prices of all wines offered online in 750mL format bottles?
 What farming styles are producers most often using?